 Prosecutors named five of the fraudulent companies as Global Credit Recovery, Delmarva Capital, Rhino Capital in Maryland, DeVille Asset Management and Riverwalk Financial Corp. in Texas.

-Connecticut attorney Sergei Lember said he represented investors in multiple lawsuits against Delmarva Capital.
-Each of the cases went to settlement, but Lember said the cases “consistently revealed a pattern of harassment, usually through repeated and frequent calls.”
+Connecticut attorney Sergei Lemberg said he represented people in multiple lawsuits against Delmarva Capital.
+Each of the cases went to settlement, but Lemberg said the cases “consistently revealed a pattern of harassment, usually through repeated and frequent calls.”

 Hur said federal prosecutors and FBI agents continue to search for investors who lost money.
 He said the number of victims may grow beyond 400.
 Many of them are believed to be in Maryland.

 “We are still identifying victims,” said Gordon Johnson, the special agent in charge of the FBI office in Baltimore.
 “It’s critical to come forward so we can see how you play into this larger investigation.”